edd-ie/speed-skating/README.md

 # [Skate NB](https://skatenb.vercel.app/)

-A web application that assists a skating organization to source volunteer to help with operations
+A web application that assists Freeskate NB, a skating organization, to source volunteer to help with operations

 ## Table of Contents